 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Blackfriars.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I'm buying my first flat in Blackfriars with a mortgage from Platform Home Loans Ltd. The sellers would not budge the price so I negotiated five thousand pounds worth of extras instead.
-The estate agent suggested that I not reveal to my solicitor about the extras as it will affect my loan with the lender.
+I am buying a new build house in Blackfriars with a loan from Clydesdale.
+The developers refused to budge the price so I negotiated 6k of extras instead.
+The property agent advised me not disclose to my conveyancer about the extras as it could adversely affect my mortgage with the bank.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
 Blackfriars is where the house is located.
 What do you suggest?